 - (i) The Association aims to ensure that all applications for medical points are assessed in a fair and consistent manner and requires to have all relevant information made available to enable assessment - (ii) Applicants wishing to have a medical condition considered are, therefore, required to complete a comprehensive medical self-assessment form.
-The
+The form will ask for verification of the health problem and an explanation of how the current accommodation is adversely affecting the sufferer.

-- A health professional familiar with the applicant's case will be consulted (iii) where necessary for verification purposes and/or for further relevant information. - (iv) The assessment and the category of points awarded will be based on 2 criteria i.e. the severity of the problems being experienced within the current accommodation and the extent to which re-housing would alleviate these problems.
+A health professional familiar with the applicant's case will be consulted (iii) where necessary for verification purposes and/or for further relevant information.

+(iv) The assessment and the category of points awarded will be based on 2 criteria i.e. the severity of the problems being experienced within the current accommodation and the extent to which re-housing would alleviate these problems.
 Consideration will also be given to the type and floor level of accommodation required and, where appropriate, the applicant will be placed on the list for amenity/medically adapted housing which restricts offers to ground floor housing.